genexuslabs/SDExtensionsSample/README.md

 ### Import the sample app (optional).
 To try out the _BasicUserControl_ and _BasicExternalObject_ samples you may wish to import the sample app from `SampleApp\BasicSample.xpz`.

-## Android specific instructions
+## Android specific

 ### Deploy the Genexus Android Module to Genexus
-- Set the following environment variables:
+- Set the following environment variable:
-    - `GENEXUS_HOME` to your Genexus installation directory.
     - `ANDROID_HOME` to your Android SDK directory.
 - Run the command `gradlew uploadArchives` from the `SampleModule` directory.